 Stress is something all Americans deal with and too much stress can put individuals at risk of developing serious health conditions like depression, heart attacks and other disease.

-According to the CDC besides the emotional tension that surrounds stressful events such as fear, anxiety, and sadness, stress can create sleep problems, headaches, back pains, stomach issues as well as trouble concentrating.
-Diseases that are stress related are heart disease, high blood pressure, asthma, fibromyalgia, gum disease, diabetes, gastrointestinal problems, and studies have shown that stress may worsen Alzheimer’s disease.
+According to the CDC– besides the emotional tension that surrounds stressful events such as fear, anxiety, and sadness– stress can create sleep problems, headaches, back pains, stomach issues as well as trouble concentrating.
+Stress-related diseases are heart disease, high blood pressure, asthma, fibromyalgia, gum disease, diabetes and gastrointestinal problems.
+Studies have shown that stress may even worsen Alzheimer’s disease.

-“It is crucial that all Americans understand that stress is not something to be taken lightly,” Daniel Touizer, CEO and founder of Cinergy Health, says.
+“It is crucial that all Americans understand that stress is not something to be taken lightly,” said Daniel Touizer, CEO and founder of Cinergy Health.
 “We want everyone to know how to prevent stress, as well as treat their symptoms, especially since long-term stress can cause very serious diseases.”

-Learning meditation can have lasting effects on improving your health.
+- Learning to meditate can have lasting positive effects on your health

-Therapeutic massages can help when your body heals from muscle pain.
+- Therapeutic massages can help your body heals from muscle pain

-Courchersizing during TV time can build muscles and can also help with stress according to Harvard Health.
+- Couchersizing during TV time can build muscles and can also help with stress according to Harvard Health